 If you do not receive your benefits promptly, you are entitled to a 10 percent increase on any delayed payments.
 While the insurance company is required to do this automatically, you should make the request in writing with a proof of service to ensure you are paid for the delay.

 You have to make sure that you have actually made a worker's compensation claim.

 The first step is to file a claim form in order for you to protect your rights.
 This also starts the workers' compensation process.
 This is called a DWC-1.

 Your employer should fill out the "employer" section on the form.
 You should keep a copy for your records.

 What Can I Do If My Weekly Payment Is Late?

-It is important that you seek advice from a competent work injury attorney before you take on the workers’ compensation system.
-We know how to gather the right medical evidence to document your claim, and we can stand by your side when you appear at your hearing.
-Visit our testimonials page to find out how we have helped people just like you get through one of the most difficult times in their lives.
+It is important that you seek advice from a competent work injury attorney before you take on the workers’ compensation system; someone who knows how to gather the right medical evidence to document your claim, and can stand by your side when you appear at your hearing.

 How can I get workers' compensation medical treatment quickly?

 Within one day of you filing your DWC-1 claim form, your employer must authorize appropriate medical treatment.